nathanhleung/install-peerdeps/README.md

 )
 ```

-However, the above solution doesn't work on Windows, so you can use this tool instead.
+However, the above solution is hard to remember, and doesn't work on Windows.
+This tool aims to solve both of these problems.

 ## Usage
 ```